 Avoid imported products from the other side of the world.
 In particular, ones that provide no information regarding how the product was made.

 Instead, Prefer products made regionally or imported products labeled “Fair Trade*.

 4. Will I cherish this item?
 Is this a keeper?

-5. Does the company that made this product care about our world’s greater good?
+5. Does the company that made this product care about the planet?

 Avoid products made by companies that show no regard for human or environmental health and make no effort to practice responsible business.

-Although it’s not always possible to buy responsibly and transparently made products, realising how much power we each have as fashion consumers and starting to ask more questions like the ones I have provided are crucial first steps toward reshaping the fashion industry.
+It’s not always possible to buy responsibly and transparently made products.
+However, realising how much power we each have as fashion consumers, and starting to ask more questions like the ones I have provided are crucial first steps toward reshaping the fashion industry.